soonuse/jwiringpi/demo/raspberrypi/gpio/README.md

          `java -Djava.library.path=.
 RPiGPIODemo`
          this specify the . directory as the native library (libc4jwiringpi.so) path.
 ## Expected result
 The LED state of pin 25 will be toggled continuously.
+Note: the pins are named by WiringPi pin mapping.
+The pin25 in WiringPi is the pin37 in physical.
 ## Raspberry Pi pin mapping
 <pre>
  +-----+-----+---------+------+---+---Pi 3---+---+------+---------+-----+-----+